Bike Trails in the Twin Cities

 OutsideOnline.com listed Minneapolis/St. Paul as the Best Place to Bike-Commute Year-Round in 2017.
 This recognition is in part for the vast connection of trails to roadways for commuters, not just recreational bikers.

-The ones we highlight on Twin Cities Outdoors are those off the main roadways and in parks.
-There’s a vast networking of inter-connecting Regional Trails.
+The trails we highlight on Twin Cities Outdoors are those off the main roadways and in parks.
+There’s a vast network of interconnecting regional trails.
 We’ll give you info and links to find out more about those, too.

-We also highlight mountain bike trails for those of you interested in a more adventurous ride.
+We also highlight singletrack trails for mountain bikers who are interested in more adventurous rides.
 And don’t forget fat bikes.
-For those who want to keep biking off-road all winter, Minnesota is starting to maintain a few fat bike trails.
+For those who want to keep biking off-road all winter, Minnesota has started to maintain a few fat bike trails.

-Let’s take a look bike trails in the Twin Cities:
+Let’s take a look at bike trails in the Twin Cities:

 Anoka County (North)

 Anoka County has 10 Regional Trails and several dozen miles of trails in its park system.
 Many of those trails and parks connect to each other.
-That means you can bike all day if you want to, depending on the location you choose.
+That means you can bike all day if you want to, depending on your chosen location.

 Take a look at Biking Trails in Anoka County…